Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Results

-We use the same criteria of $\sigma(\omega)$ to determine the thermal breakdown of the QP picture, shown in Figure \ref{fig5}(d).
-The isosbestic crossing point now is at $\omega/t \sim 5.8$ and is lost for T $>$ 0.09t (see inset of \ref{fig5}(d)), in agreement with the T$_{IRM}$ determined from $N(\omega)$.
-The thermal evolution of $\sigma(\omega)$ thus encodes signature of resilient QP phase over the regime T $\le$ T$_{IRM}$ and its subsequent crossover to the bad metallic phase for T $>$ T$_{IRM}$.
+The breakdown of resilient QP description is signalled by two characteristics of $\sigma(\omega)$: $(i)$~ the DDP is broadened, undergoes suppression and gets monotonically shifted towards the high frequency range, $(ii)$~ the isosbestic crossing point of the $\sigma(\omega)$ curves is lost.
+We show these characteristics in Figure \ref{fig7}(f), where thermal evolution of $\sigma(\omega)$ is presented at a fixed disorder strength of $W=1.75t$.
+The isosbestic crossing point for this disorder is at $\omega \sim 5.8t$ and is lost for $T > 0.09t$ (see inset).
+The thermal evolution of $\sigma(\omega)$ thus encodes signature of resilient QP phase over the regime $T \le T_{IRM}$ and its subsequent crossover to the ``bad metallic'' phase for $T > T_{IRM}$.
 The crossover from the resilient QP to bad metal is a gradual degradation of the QP signatures and is not associated with any sharp transition.
-The QP energy scale given by the Brinkmann-Rice scale is tied to T$_{IRM}$ at which QP description breaks down.
-Since T$_{IRM}$(W) is dependent on disorder strength one can map out a thermal regime in the W-T plane over which the resilient QP description holds true.
-In Figure \ref{fig5}(e) we demonstrate this regime in terms of $\sigma_{dc}$ in the W-T plane.
-The non monotonicity of $\sigma_{dc}$ shows up in terms of re-entrant thermal transition (re-entrance occurs roughly for T $\gtrsim$ T$_{IRM}$(W)), in agreement with the behavior of single particle DOS shown at a representative disorder (W=1.75t), in Figure \ref{fig5}(f).
+The QP energy scale given by the Brinkmann-Rice scale is tied to $T_{IRM}$ at which the QP description breaks down.